Never Forget (musical): Act 2

-The front cloth flies out to reveal the four remaining band members tap dancing to the tune of ("I Found Heaven"), but there is a void where Ash should be.
-The four boys carry on without him.
-In a back stage dressing room, Chloe decides to join the group to fill in Ash's missing space.
+The front cloth flies out to reveal the four remaining band members tap dancing to the tune of ("I Found Heaven"), but there is a space where Ash should be, as the four boys carry on without him.
+In a backstage dressing room, Chloe decides to join the group to fill in Ash's missing space.
 The four boys, happy with that resolution, decide to visit Ash to make peace.
 In the TV studio, Ash is busy rehearsing his own number with his new dancers under the scrutinising eye of Annie ("Every Guy").
 The four boys enter, interrupting the rehearsal to speak to Ash, and Annie reluctantly gives them five minutes.
 During this time the boys make up, but Harry accidentally lets on that Chloe has replaced Ash in their band.
 Ash is struck with a sudden pang of jealousy.

 After the rehearsal is finished, Annie decides to take Ash out for a quiet drink to discuss his career.
 The 'drink' ends in a seedy pole dancing club where Annie seduces Ash ("Once You've Tasted Love").
 The next morning, Chloe appears at Ash's flat in Manchester to try to resolve their problems.
 Annie appears in the doorway inside half dressed.
 Chloe flees, distraught, and wanders off into the streets of Manchester ("Love Ain't Here Anymore").

 In Ash's backstage dressing room, he is preparing to go on stage to perform his own entry in the 'Battle of the Bands' competition.
 His mum gives him a 'right good telling off' for the way he has treated Chloe, when Annie enters to tell Ash he should be warming up.
 Babs and Annie have a massive argument, during which Annie reveals that the money he was expecting for his deal actually went to Ron to Buy him out of his previous contract.
-Babs finally tells Ash he is too late to save the pub anyway, it's gone.
+Babs finally tells Ash he is too late to save the pub as it has gone.
 They leave Ash alone, but when Ron enters, Ash throws him to the ground in a heated rage before storming off.
 Ron is left alone with his own thoughts ("Never Forget").